Auth JWT

 Unique token identification

-There may be some situations where you want your external endpoint consuming an authenticity token one time only.
-This is generally used to protect against replay attacks during the period of time after iat and before exp.
-As long as you are honoring the exp claim and invalidating tokens after the exp time, you only have to store and compare unique jti values for the short period of time that authenticity tokens are valid.
+There may be some situations where you want your endpoint or service consuming an authenticity token one time only.
+This is generally used to protect against replay attacks during the period of time between iat and exp.
+As long as you are honoring the exp claim and invalidating tokens after the exp time, you only have to store and compare unique jti values for that short window of time for which authenticity tokens are valid.

-Typically, you should be checking to see if current UTC timestamp > exp and if so, consider the token expired.
+Typically, the JWT library you'd be using will be checking checking to see if current UTC timestamp > exp and if so, consider the token expired.
 If you decide that you want to trust the validity of a token for less or more time than 30 seconds, you are free to make your own calculation; expired after iat + N seconds.
 Just be aware that the longer a token's lifespan, the larger time window potential replay attacks have.

 VivoKey will soon have a renewal endpoint for unexpired tokens.
 This endpoint will allow you to submit an unexpired token to be renewed, which will update the exp timestamp for another 30 seconds (UTC + 30s), but retain the original iat timestamp, then sign and issue the new JWT.
 This will allow you to determine the original token's issue timestamp while ensuring the token is still considered "fresh".
 The renewal process will be necessary to continue to use the authenticity token with VivoKey services beyond the initial 30 second token lifespan.
 Of course you can also establish and maintain your own client service sessions using this same method.